 The table below is a hypothetical illustration of the mathematical principles underlying the trust's investment strategy and the expected value of the Options on the Options Expiration Date.
-The amounts under 'Hypothetical final distribution on Maturity Date per unit' and 'Hypothetical return per unit' are net of all estimated fees and expenses.
+The amounts under "Hypothetical final distribution on Maturity Date per unit" and "Hypothetical return per unit" are net of all estimated fees and expenses.
 The illustration does not predict or project the performance of units, the trust or the trust's investment strategy.
 For an explanation of the Option computations, please refer to the discussion under "Principal Investment Strategy."

 The amount shown in the table below under "Estimated trust expenses per unit (over life of trust)" is only an estimate of the annual operating expenses per unit and based on an assumed trust's Inception Value on the trust inception date of \$10.00.
 The "Cash value per unit" is the amount of cash and/or cash equivalents per unit on the trust inception date.
 The "Sub-total per unit" is the sum of the "Net Payments on Options on Options Expiration Date" and the "Cash value per unit."
 The amount shown under "Hypothetical final distribution on Maturity Date per unit" is the sum of the "Sub-total per unit" minus "Estimated trust expenses per unit (over life of trust)."
-The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Maturity Date per unit" divided by the net asset value per unit on initial public offering price - Fee Accounts, subject to a Wrap Fee.
-The amount shown under "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit divided by the initial public offering price per unit on initial public offering price is the "Hypothetical final distribution on Maturity Date per unit" actual amounts that you receive or actual losses that you experience may vary from these estimates with the actual value of the Options on the Options Expiration Date, changes in expenses, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, or a change in the proportional relationship of the Options based on the number of Option contracts.
+The amount shown under "Hypothetical return per unit on initial net asset value" is the "Hypothetical final distribution on Maturity Date per unit" divided by the net asset value per unit at inception.
+Units will not be purchased at the net asset value but at the public offering price.
+The amount shown under "Hypothetical return per unit on initial public offering price - Fee Accounts" is the "Hypothetical final distribution on Maturity Date per unit" divided by the initial public offering price per unit" divided by the initial public offering price per unit" divided by the initial public offering price per unit " divided by the initial public offering price per unit" divided by the initial public offering price per unit.
+Amounts are rounded for ease of understanding.
+The actual amounts that you receive or actual losses that you experience may vary from these estimates with the actual value of the Options on the Options Expiration Date, changes in expenses, if Options are otherwise terminated by the trust prior to expiration due to redemptions or otherwise, or a change in the proportional relationship of the Options based on the number of Option contracts.

-The table below and the written examples that follow all assume a Capped Return of 22.58%, a Maximum Loss per Unit of \$0.50, a public offering price at inception of \$10.368 or \$10.161 for units purchased in Fee Accounts subject to a Wrap Fee, and an Inception Value per unit of \$10.00.
+The table below and the written examples that follow all assume a Capped Return of 14.02%, a Maximum Loss per Unit of \$0.00, a public offering price at inception of \$10.368 or \$10.161 for units purchased in Fee Accounts subject to a Wrap Fee, and an Inception Value per unit of \$10.00.
 The actual Maximum Loss Per Unit, Capped Return, public offering prices, Inception Value, life of trust, estimated trust expenses per unit and other estimates will likely differ and some will be set at the close of regular trading on the New York Stock Exchange on the date prior to the inception date.

-The returns in the table below under 'Hypothetical return per unit on the Inception Value of \$10" can only be achieved under the stated assumptions and only if units are purchased at the Inception Value and are held until the Maturity Date.
+The returns in the table below under "Hypothetical return per unit on the Inception Value of \$10" can only be achieved under the stated assumptions and only if units are purchased at the Inception Value and are held until the Maturity Date.